natapone/simple_llm_chatbot_v1/docs/setup/installation_guide.md

 uvicorn app.main:app --host 0.0.0.0 --port 8000 --reload
 ```

+Once the server is running, you can:
+- Access the chat interface at: `http://localhost:8000/chat`
+- Access the API documentation at: `http://localhost:8000/docs`
+- Check the server health at: `http://localhost:8000/health`

 ## Step 7: Set Up Langflow (Optional)

 If you want to modify the conversation flow: